jeremyforan/UnifiVoucherGenerator/README.md

 ### Origin Story
 After setting up Ubiquiti access points at my place, I aimed to offer straightforward Guest Wi-Fi.
 I didn't want to use a PSK.
 However, I also needed to ensure that only people inside my home could use it, avoiding external access.
 To solve this, I introduced a button that generates a small voucher code upon being pressed.

+Please note this does not work if MFA is enabled.

 ### Overview

 The is an open-source Golang library designed to interface with the UniFi Network Application dashboard, facilitating the automated generation and fetching of new vouchers for WiFi hotspot landing pages.